junxit/us-congress-bills-116/bill.md

     - **(A)** in subparagraph (A), by striking “and” at the end;
     - **(B)** in subparagraph (B), by striking the period at the end and inserting “; and”; and
     - **(C)** by adding at the end the following:
-      > - **(C)** a separate report on the results of the assessment required under subsection (e)(2).
+      > - **(C)** a separate report on the results of the assessment and conclusion required under subsection (e)(2).

   - **(3)** by redesignating subsections (e), (f), and (g) as subsections (f), (g), and (h), respectively; and
   - **(4)** by inserting after subsection (d) the following:
     > - **(e)** The head of each executive agency shall—
-    >   - **(1)** in establishing the internal accounting and administrative controls under subsection (c), identify the key financial management information needed for effective financial management decision making; and
+    >   - **(1)** in establishing the internal accounting and administrative controls under subsection (c), identify the key financial management information needed for effective financial management and decision making; and
-    >   - **(2)** annually assess the effectiveness of the internal controls of the executive agency over financial reporting and key financial management information identified under paragraph (1).
+    >   - **(2)** annually assess and make a conclusion on the effectiveness of the internal controls of the executive agency over financial reporting and key financial management information identified under paragraph (1).

 - **(c)** *Audits by agencies* Section 3521 of title 31, United States Code, is amended—
   - **(1)** in subsection (e)—